Frequently Asked Questions

 WHAT ABOUT DEVELOPERS?

-If anyone arranges to have a structure built, per definition they are considered to be a contractor and must be registered.
+Yes.
+If someone arranges to have a structure built, per definition, they are a contractor, and must be registered.

 DOES A COMMERCIAL CONTRACTOR HAVE TO REGISTER?

 Yes.
 The law applies to all contractors, and remodelers-both residential and commercial.

 IF I AM A CONTRACTOR IN ANY OTHER STATE.
 DO I HAVE TO REGISTER IN RHODE ISLAND?

 Yes.
 If you build, remodel, or work as a contractor or subcontractor in Rhode Island, you must register.

 DOES THE CONTRACTORS' BOARD HAVE ANY DISCIPLINARY POWERS?